EN

 Smell is a powerful sense, capable of evoking memories and emotions in seconds.
 In the office, ensuring good air quality is essential for health and productivity.
 Natural ventilation and purification systems help to maintain a clean, pollutant-free environment, improving concentration and reducing fatigue.

 To this can be added soft aromas linked to nature, such as the freshness of plants or the smell of wood, which transmit calm and security.
-Introducing real vegetation into the space, in addition to improving the air, provides a positive stimulus that reinforces the connection with the natural environment.
+Introducing real vegetation into the space, as well as improving the air, provides a positive stimulus that reinforces the connection with the natural environment.

 What we feel: belonging and emotion